Corey Bailey

 problem of degrading audio tape.
 To my knowledge, AMPEX has never pursued

-anyone for patent infringement.
+anyone for patent infringement regarding this process.

-Binder Hydrolysis:
+Binder Hydrolysis

 About 80% of all polyester base analog tape manufactured from the 1970’s